Zacharia-Schmitz/project_zillow/README.md

 * More time is needed to work on features to better improve the model
     - latitude and longitude could hopefully give insights into cities and neighborhoods with higher or lower property values
-    - garages and pools could prove to be beneficial
     - potentially better data collection for some of the features